AAP's Durgesh Pathak wins Rajinder Nagar assembly bypoll | Politics

 Congress' contender Prem Lata could get only 2,014 votes in the bypoll.

 The poll panel is yet to come out with the final voting figures.
 The bypoll to the crucial assembly seat had taken place on June 23 with a low turnout at 43.75 per cent.
 Fourteen candidates threw their hats in the fray, which has largely been seen as a battle between a confident AAP and a spirited BJP.
 Counting of votes had begun at 8 am amid tight security arrangements.
-PTI KND/AKM SRY
+At the start of counting of votes, Pathak had a slender lead of 1,500 votes over Bhatia which reduced to around 1,000 votes in the end of fifth round of counting.
+After the sixth round, AAP's Pathak galloped ahead with a margin of 3,000 votes which rose to over 10,000 by ninth round and eventually winning the crucial Rajinder Nagar by-election with a margin of over 11,000 votes.
+AAP leaders, including the party's national convenor and Delhi Chief Minister Arvind Kejriwal, congratulated Pathak over his victory in the bypoll.
+“Heartfelt thanks to the people of Rajendra Nagar.
+I am grateful for this immense affection and love of the people of Delhi.
+This inspires us to work harder and serve.”
+Kejriwal tweeted in Hindi.

+“People defeated their dirty politics and appreciated our good work.
+Thank you Rajendra Nagar, thank you Delhi,” he added.

+Delhi Deputy Chief Minister Manish Sisodia also congratulated Pathak and tweeted in Hindi, ''Many many congratulations to my dear brother @ipathak25 (Durgesh Pathak) on being elected MLA from Rajendra Nagar Vidhan Sabha.
+Congratulations to all the workers of AAP for the victory.'' ''In the heart of the people of Delhi, @ArvindKejriwal ji lives,” he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)